Community Development Work

 The Community Development Work Diploma is a two-year program that prepares you to work with diverse communities and create positive social change.
 You’ll learn through classroom study, skill-building workshops, and hands-on field placements that connect theory to real-world practice.

-Throughout the program, you’ll explore topics such as community engagement, social policy, equity and inclusion, program planning, advocacy, and participatory research.
+Throughout the program, you’ll explore topics such as community engagement, social policy, equity and inclusion, program planning, advocacy, participatory research, sustainable and economic development.
 Courses focus on collaboration, critical thinking, and practical problem-solving—skills that help you work effectively with individuals, groups, and organizations across many settings.

-When you graduate, you’ll be ready for roles such as community outreach worker and program coordinator in organizations like Community Health Centres and settlement agencies—and you’ll have the skills and confidence to help communities grow stronger and more inclusive.
+When you graduate, you’ll be ready for roles such as Community Outreach Worker, Program Coordinator and Community Health Ambassador in organizations like Community Health Centres, Settlement agencies and Neighbourhood Community Hubs—and you’ll have the skills and confidence to help communities grow stronger and more inclusive.

 Want to keep pursuing your education afterwards?
 This program can also lead you directly into year three of a university bachelor degree in Social and Community Development.